 And then it’s onto the Basque country and the city of San Sebastian where singing, cooking and eating vast amounts of food seem to go hand in hand to make a fitting finale for the first leg of Rick’s gastronomic tour of Spain.

 This programme takes Rick across northern Spain.
 He trundles through Rioja where he samples baby lamb chops called Chuletillas cooked over vine trimmings and accompanied by superb red wine – quite wonderful!

 Then onto Navarra where, in a field, next to the mighty Ebro River, Rick tastes the highly popular and yet unfeasibly green vegetable soup they call Minestra.

 Then it’s onwards to Catalonia and the Mediterranean.
-In a beautiful cove, he’s invited by a bunch of keen cooks and passionate Barcelona supporters, to a fabulous seafood lunch where the main dish is Fideua – a Catalan classic.
+In a beautiful cove, he’s invited by a bunch of keen cooks and passionate Barcelona supporters, to a fabulous seafood lunch where the main dish is Fideua – a classic from Gandia.

 Finally, in the ancient town of Lleida, Rick, without much prompting, attends the annual snail festival where they have to import tons of the humble molluscs from the world over.

 Rick goes along to a paella cooking competition in the town of Sueca where forty identical paellas are cooked over orange wood fires in front of some very fussy judges.